5 Steps to Creating a Delicious DIY Burger Bar

-Last summer, at our annual Canada Day party, I kept the menu simple by creating a DIY burger bar for our guests.
-After hosting the same party for almost a decade, I was looking for a new way to serve our traditional barbecued goods and decided that instead of wowing everyone with fancy fare, I would serve basic burgers and up the ante with a selection of 19 potential toppings for the grilled meat.
+Every year, at our annual backyard barbecue parties, I keep the menu simple by creating a DIY burger bar for our guests.
+After hosting the same type of party for almost a decade, I recently decided on a new way to serve our traditional barbecued goods.
+Instead of wowing everyone with the fancy fare, I serve basic burgers and up the ante with a selection of 19 potential toppings for the grilled meat.
 DIY food bars keep you out of the kitchen and actually at the party.

-The day before the party, I spent a few hours in the kitchen mixing a variety of creations from the condiments in our fridge.
-Then I sliced and diced a few traditional toppings and in no time I was left with a buffet of options for the hot dog and burger bar.
+The day before the party, I spend a few hours in the kitchen mixing a variety of creations from the condiments in our fridge.
+Then I slice and dice a few traditional toppings and in no time I’m left with a buffet of options for the hot dog and burger bar.

-I opted to made the hamburger patties slider-size (2.5 oz each), ensuring they were perfect for the little hands at the party (I have nine nieces and nephews), but also small enough that the adults could have more than one, allowing them to experiment with the topping options.
+I usually opt to make the hamburger patties slider-size (2.5 oz each), ensuring they’re perfect for the little hands at the party (I have nine nieces and nephews), but also small enough that the adults can have more than one, allowing them to experiment with the topping options.

-Should you be interested in hosting a similar type of meal, here’s how I did it:
+If you’re interested in hosting a similar type of meal, here’s how I do it: